 IPv6 frames when the server is not configured for IPv6

 If any frames meet those conditions, they are dropped before the protocol stack and the rx_dropped counter is incremented.

 host:~# ifconfig <interface> promisc

-This effect is seen starting from SLES 11 SP2, as it utilizes a 3.x kernel series.
-Previous SLES versions do not exhibit it (that are using kernels prior to 2.6.37)
+Within SLE products, the idea that dropped packets are now normal and expected started in SLES 11 SP2, as it utilizes a 3.x kernel.
+Previous SLES versions do not exhibit it, as they use kernels prior to 2.6.37

 Additional information can be found by researching commit # caf586e5